 National Parks & Wildlife Service Education Programmes

-The National Parks & Wildlife Service runs a series of Education Centres around the country.
-The Education Centres aim to raise awareness of the natural world and of conservation.
-Programmes are free of charge to schools, and to the general public.
-Each centre offers site specific programmes, but typically, they may offer Nature Awareness programmes to primary schools and ecology and geography fieldwork to secondary schools.
-They may also offer special events and tours for the public.
+The National Parks & Wildlife Service runs a series of Education Centres around the country aiming to raise awareness our natural heritage and of nature conservation.
+All programmes are free of charge.
+Each centre offers site specific programmes, but typically focussing on nature awareness programmes for primary schools, and ecology and geography fieldwork for secondary schools.
+Special events and tours for the public are usually available also.

 Aims of National Parks & Wildlife Service’s Education Programme:

 - To promote respect, understanding and care for heritage and particularly for the natural world